Scott LoBaido: Select works

 In 2010, LoBaido and assistants painted what was then the largest mural on the roof of Lamons Gasket Company near Hobby Airport.
 He began Flag Day June 14 and completed it on Independence Day July 4.
 The mural was 150,000 square feet, it used 900 gallons of paint and cost nearly $50,000.
 LoBaido called the painting a birthday gift to America.
-In 2015 Scott LoBaido has built memorial tributes to the 24 people that died on Staten Island from Hurricane Sandy called.
-LoBaido then appeared on Steve Harvey's Veterans Day episode and presented Steve Harvey with a painting of Harvey with a US Flag background.
+In 2015 Scott LoBaido built memorial tributes to the 24 people that died on Staten Island from Hurricane Sandy.
+LoBaido then appeared on Steve Harvey's Veterans Day episode and presented Harvey with a painting of Harvey with a US Flag background.
 In 2018 LoBaido sculpted "Breaking Through Barriers".
-"Breaking Through Barriers" is public arts project that promotes Autism Awareness.
+"Breaking Through Barriers" is a public arts project that promotes autism awareness.